Leek High School is dedicated to creating a caring and supportive learning community characterised by strong and positive relationships.

 We are proud of the high quality careers advice and guidance provided in school.
 Students are offered at least one interview with a specialist careers adviser in the last year of their compulsory education.
 A number of events, integrated into the school Business, Careers and Enterprise Programme offer providers an opportunity to come into school to speak to students information about all of the post-16 options available to them, including further education, apprenticeships and other work-based learning.

-Click here to view the school CAIG Policy.
+Click here to view our CEIAG Policy.

 The Department for Education introduced compulsory Relationships and Sex Education (RSE) for secondary pupils from September 2020, in addition to compulsory Health Education.